Catherine M. Stein, PhD

 Rift Valley Fever Virus: Association studies to examine genes related to RVFV susceptibility, immune response underlying RVFV, and RVFV-associated retinitis

-Structural Equation Modeling in Family Data: We are currently developing software to implement a generalized framework to conduct SEM analyses in family data based on methodology developed by Dr. Nathan Morris
+Structural Equation Modeling in Family Data: We have released ‘strum’ software, an R package that implements a generalized framework to conduct SEM analyses in family data based on methodology developed by Dr. Nathan Morris